dabinchoi04/IBM-Telecom-Customer-Churn-Retention-Data-Analysis/README.md

 - ROC-AUC: **0.8523**
 - PR-AUC: **0.6696**

-The final business workflow uses the model's **predicted churn probability** rather than relying only on binary churn predictions, allowing customers to be ranked by relative churn risk.
+The final business workflow uses the model's **predicted churn probability** rather than relying only on binary churn predictions.

+This allows customers to be ranked by relative churn risk and supports more flexible retention prioritization.

 ## 6. Retention Strategy